rahulinux/docker-wordpress/PITCHME.md

 Many tasks like creating a local WordPress site or importing one from production can be automated using scripts and the WP-CLI.

-I might include some in the project sometime in the future.
+I might include some in the project in the future.

 +++

-There are some gotchas to setting this up (like resolving the database host from within the Apache2 container), so feel free to contact me or create an issue in the [repository](https://github.com/lewebsimple/docker-wordpress).
+There are some gotchas to setting this up (like resolving the database host from within the Apache2 container), so feel free to contact me or create an [issue](https://github.com/lewebsimple/docker-wordpress/issues).

 ---